mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-postgis-(Advanced-due-to-multiple-dependencies).md

 ```

 Notice that in my `.condarc` file I have trent channel, where `json-c` is available.
-I'm gonna use it, so I add:
+I'm going to use it, so I add:

 ```
 --with-jsondir=${PREFIX}